2016-05-26 - ANGLER EK SENDS UPDATED VERSION OF CRYPTXXX RANSOMWARE

 Shown above: Going to the site to pay the ransom, you'll have to enter your code.

-Shown above: Decrypt instructions (part 1 of 3).
+Shown above: Decryption instructions (part 1 of 3).

-Shown above: Decrypt instructions (part 2 of 3).
+Shown above: Decryption instructions (part 2 of 3).

-Shown above: Decrypt instructions (part 3 of 3).
+Shown above: Decryption instructions (part 3 of 3).

-Shown above: Talos subscriber set singatures still cover callback traffic from the new CryptXXX.
+Shown above: Talos subscriber set signatures still cover callback traffic from the new CryptXXX ransomware.

 Shown above: ET PRO signatures also still cover callback traffic.

-NOTE: I remove the indentification code from the post-infection traffic in my pcaps.
+NOTE: I removed the identification code from the post-infection traffic in my pcaps.
 Because of that, I haven't been able to get any of the pcaps to trigger the above ETPRO alerts when using tcpreplay on Security Onion (with Suricata and the ETPRO ruleset).
-The above image shows CryptXXX alerts from post-infection traffic before I sanitized the pcap.
+The above image shows CryptXXX ransomware alerts from post-infection traffic before I sanitized the pcap.

 Click here to return to the main page.